Skip to main content

 Reading a Taskfile from stdin

 Taskfile also supports reading from stdin.
 This is useful if you are generating Taskfiles dynamically and don't want write them to disk.
-This works just like any other program that supports stdin.
-For example:
+To tell task to read from stdin, you must specify the -t/--taskfile flag with the special - value.
+You may then pipe into Task as you would any other program:

 # OR